leonp/leonp.github.io/_work/managing-self-service-project.md

 We followed a sprint methodology, which consisted of agreeing work, doing it over two weeks, reviewing it and then agreeing a new sprint.
 It meant we could change ideas that didn't work relatively easy, and re-prioritse features &#8211; we only had a limited amount of money and time.

 I tested our prototypes regularly on customers.
-I also installed kiosks running our web app in four ‘beta’ libraries to get some real feedback.
+I also installed kiosks running our web app in four ‘beta’ libraries to get some real feedback over a two month period.

 ## Summary